Brian Kerney, Executive Director

 Shari Gesser joined Aurora in October 2014.
 She was born in Granite City, Illinois but moved to Evansville when she was four, with her parents and older brother.
 Shari is a proud Warrior, graduating from Harrison High School.
 She has previously held administrative assistant positions at two different law firms, a physician’s office and a drug and alcohol treatment facility in Evansville.
 Shari was most recently employed as a Pharmacy Technician at Target.

-Shari has two boys: a fourth grader and a seventh grader.
+Shari has two boys: a fifth grader and a eigth seventh grader.

 MeLissa Brodie, Receptionist